loadsmart/danger-pep8/README.md

 ### Basic

-Check for issues running `flake8` script from current directory.
+Check for issues running the script from current directory.
 Prints a markdown table with all issues found:
 ```rb
 pep8.lint
 ```